Japanese Umbrellas and Thai Manners

 According to wikipedia, the oil-paper umbrellas are called wagasa.
 I omitted this as the umbrella is only a background detail, and not significant to the ongoing story and is extraneous detail.

-In the same episode, Dara (Julian Cullen) finds himself in Bankok, Thailand.
+In the same episode, Darra (Julian Cullen) finds himself in Bangkok, Thailand.
 My experience of the country is limited to a few good meals at Thai restaurants, and a short 1 hour stopover at the airport in , so I was alert for any interesting examples of the Thai culture I could bring to the description.